 Home > Central America > Belize

-In the 2010 - 2011 time frame, colorful plates appeared, often with a logo.
+In 2010, colorful plates appeared, often with a logo.
 The series, however, is still the original letter "C" plus serial number registration from the early 1970's.

 (no picture at this time)

-A white on black Agricultural and Commercial B white on blue Central and Local Government C black on white Private Vehicle CC yellow on green Consular Corps CD red on white Diplomatic Corps D white on green Taxi and Public Service Vehicle E black on yellow Government Enterprises IM black on white International Missions M, MC Black on white Private Motorcycle
+A white on black Agricultural and Commercial B white on blue Central and Local Government C black on white (or optional graphics) Private Vehicle CC yellow on green Consular Corps CD red on white Diplomatic Corps D white on green Taxi and Public Service Vehicle E black on yellow Government Sponsored Enterprises IM black on white International Missions M, MC Black on white Private Motorcycle

 Location Central America Capital Belmopan Main Religion Christianity (catholicism and protestantism) National Language English.
 Other main languages are Spanish and Mayan.
 History British Honduras became independent from Great Britain as Belize in 1981 International Oval BH ISO Code BZ